Streamerbot/docs/streamerbot/3.api/2.triggers/youtube/general/new-subscriber.md

----
-title: New Subscriber
+# New Subscriber
+YouTube new subscriber trigger.

+## Details
-description: New subscription event from YouTube
+New subscription event from YouTube

----
+## Variables
+:variables-description

 :wip

+:variables{name=YouTubeBroadcaster disclosure}